-- The lappet-faced vulture is one of the most aggressive of African birds.
-It possesses one of the strongest beaks, usually arriving last to the carcass due to its ability to tear off flesh (such as skin, tendons, and other coarse tissue) that is too tough for smaller scavengers.
+The lappet-faced vulture is one of the most aggressive of African birds.
+It possesses one of the strongest beaks, usually arriving last to the carcass due to its ability to tear off skin, tendons, and ligaments that are too tough for smaller scavengers.
 In fact, they are able to strip a small antelope carcass to the bone within 20 minutes.

-- At other times, lappet-faced vultures will raid flamingo colonies, killing adults, young, and eating the eggs.
+Lappet-faced vultures sometimes raid flamingo colonies, killing adults, young, and eating the eggs.

-- They are usually solitary or live in pairs.
-Contrary to popular belief, they do not smell the carrion, but rather by watching the behavior of other birds, they are able to locate the food.
+They are usually solitary or live in pairs.
+Contrary to popular belief, they do not locate carrion by smell.
+They find carcasses by watching the behavior of other birds.

-- Their featherless heads and necks help them to keep clean because they can shake off any sticky remains of their meals.
-The sun bakes off bacteria and parasites from the carcass since this the hardest part of the body to preen.
+Their featherless heads and necks help them to keep clean because they can shake off any sticky remains of their meals.
+The sun bakes off any bacteria or parasites since this the hardest part of the body to preen.